Skip to main content

 3. Using a web app built on top on that API

-It's in the form of an annotated and illustrated Jupyterlab notebook, which comes as part of the Brain Annex repository:
+The following tutorials are in the form of annotated and illustrated Jupyterlab notebooks, which come as part of the Brain Annex repository:

-The above link is just a VIEW of a notebook.
-If you want to actually run it from your machine, follow the instructions for installing the Brain Annex technology stack.
-(Note: at a later date, the NeoSchema library will get independently released.)
+The above links are just VIEWS of Jupyter notebooks.
+If you want to actually run them from your machine, follow the instructions for installing the Brain Annex technology stack.
+(Note: at a later date, the NeoSchema library will get independently released, and you'll be able to simply "pip install" it.)

-Here's what this intro tutorial will guide you to create, with just a handful of function calls from the NeoSchema library, using a JupyterLab notebook (or, alternatively, just a python script):
+Here is what the first tutorial, above, will guide you to create, with just a handful of function calls to the NeoSchema library, using a JupyterLab notebook (or, alternatively, just a python script):

 How to Build on It

 This article is focused on the Schema Layer (the "NeoSchema" library in the diagram below.)
-The next article (part 6) in the series discusses the higher layers.
+The next article in the series discusses the higher layers.

-This is part 5 of a 7-part series on Graph Databases and Neo4j.
+This article is part 5 of a growing, ongoing series on Graph Databases and Neo4j

 Comments